Alien Abduction: Answers

-Alien Abduction: Answers is a 2022 American documentary film written and directed by John Yost that explores the phenomenon of alien abduction.
-Whitley Strieber, famous author of the New York Times bestselling true story Communion, appears in the documentary.
-The film had its world premiere at the 2022 Midwest Weirdest film festival, where it won Best Documentary.
+Alien Abduction: Answers is a 2022 American documentary film written and directed by John Yost that explores the phenomenon of alien abductions.
+Whitley Strieber, who famously claimed his own such encounter in the book Communion, appears in the documentary.
+The film had its world premiere at the 2022 MidWest WeirdFest film festival, where it won Best Documentary.

 Premise

-The film seeks to explain the phenomenon surrounding alien abduction claimants.
-Alanna Robelia, who appears in the film as an experiencer, said, "“I am grateful to director John Yost for creating a safe place for all of us to tell our stories and his willingness to be vulnerable by telling us about his own abduction experience.
-I never would have imagined that what I thought was a memory of a childhood dream would lead me to the incredible experiences and relationships I have today.”
+The film seeks to explain the phenomenon surrounding claims of alien abduction.
+Alanna Robelia, who appears in the film as an experiencer, said, "I am grateful to director John Yost for creating a safe place for all of us to tell our stories and his willingness to be vulnerable by telling us about his own abduction experience.
+I never would have imagined that what I thought was a memory of a childhood dream would lead me to the incredible experiences and relationships I have today."

 Marketing

 On February 19, 2022, Strieber appeared on Coast to Coast AM and discussed the film, calling it, "one of the most insightful films on the topic".